mythmancer/assets.mythmancer.github.io/README.md

 Mythmancer overrides and adds some concepts to the original spells from OSRIC.

-The jsons will remain as-is, with an additional `mythmancer_overrides.json` serving as a documentation of all ways in which we diverge from OSRIC.
+The jsons in `raw_data` will remain as-is, since they represent canonical OSRIC data.

+We simply add an additional `mythmancer_overrides.json` serving as a documentation of all ways in which we diverge from OSRIC, as well as defining which of the spells we want to keep from OSRIC, and which classes they're assigned to.

-The final spell database will be generated using these, and that will be what we finally use as the asset
+The final spell database will be generated using these, and that will be what we finally use as the asset.